Belgian dad pleas for help to find son missing in Australia

 Hayez on Monday made a public appeal for help to access his son's encrypted WhatsApp account.

 "We know ... that Theo used WhatsApp the night he disappeared.
-We understand the politics about confidentiality and respect that," Hayez said.
+We understand the politics about confidentiality and respect that," Hayez told reporters at Tweed Heads police station, 60 kilometers (35 miles) north of Bryon Bay.

 "However, this is a question of providing assistance to a person in grave danger.
 It is vital that investigators get access to Theo's WhatsApp account without delay.
 Every minute counts," he added.